+Agency: Huckleberry House

-Huckleberry House Agency: Emergency Shelter1 Program: Period: 7/1/18 - 12/31/18
+Program: Emergency Shelter1

+Period: 7/1/20 - 12/31/20

 Huckleberry House is a 24/7 emergency shelter for youth, ages 12 to 17, who have run away from home or are experiencing a crisis.
 Huckleberry House provides a safe place to stay and meals, as well as group activities and individual counseling.
 Huckleberry House Emergency Shelter offers a safe alternative to the streets, along with the support teens and families need to address their problems and put their families back together.
 The ultimate goal of the shelter is family reunification and teens must contact their parents/guardian within 24 hours of coming to the shelter.
-Huckleberry House started participating in Columbus ServicePoint in 2015.